-The Group is exposed to cash flow risk in relation to interest payable on the bank loan amounting to £800,000,000 (2022: £800,000,000) with Standard Chartered Bank.
+The Group is exposed to cash flow risk in relation to interest payable on the bank borrowings amounting to £800,000,000 (2023: £800,000,000) with Standard Chartered Bank and three other banking institutions.
 The loan is due on 30 September 2025 and carries a floating interest rate as described in note 20.
-The following table details notional principal amounts and remaining terms of interest rate swaps contracts outstanding at the end of reporting year:
+The table on the next page details notional principal amounts and remaining terms of interest rate swaps contracts outstanding at the end of reporting year: